arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

-﻿<a name="handsonlab"></a>
+<a name="handsonlab"></a>
-# Windows Azure Web Sites and Virtual Machines using ASP.NET and SQL Server #
+# Windows Azure Websites and Virtual Machines using ASP.NET and SQL Server #

 ---

 <a name="Overview"></a>
 ## Overview ##

 In this lab, you will learn how to create ASP.NET web applications that connect to virtual machines running in Windows Azure.
 First, you will create a virtual machine with SQL Server 2012 installed using the Windows Azure Management Portal and configure it to allow external connections.
 Then, you will create a simple ASP.NET MVC 4 web application using Entity Framework that accesses the database in the SQL Server virtual machine.
 The web application will take advantage of Full-Text Search features in SQL Server 2012 to search for contacts data.
-You will complete the lab by deploying the application to Windows Azure Web Sites using Visual Studio.
+You will complete the lab by deploying the application to Windows Azure Websites using Visual Studio.

 > **Note:** A Visual Studio 2012 version of this Hands-on Lab can be found in the latest build of the [Windows Azure training kit](http://bit.ly/WindowsAzureTK) or in [GitHub](https://github.com/WindowsAzure-TrainingKit/HOL-ASPNETAzureWebSitesVMSQL-VS2012).